-Enable Access Rule If checked, the rule is enabled.
-If unchecked, the rule has no effect and is disabled.
-IPv6 If checked, the filter rule will also be active with IPv6 addressing.
-Description A description of this rule.
-This is just for documentation.
-Conditions The conditions describing which sessions will match.
-Action Block or Pass.
+- Enable Access Rule contain several components: - If checked, the rule is enabled.
+If unchecked, the rule has no effect and is disabled. - IPv6 - If checked, the filter rule will also be active with IPv6 addressing. - Description - A description of this rule.
+This is just for documentation. - Conditions - · The conditions describing which sessions will match. - Action - Block or Pass.
 Block means the session dropped silently.
 Pass means the session will be passed.